Helpful Links

 The Cumberland River Compact leads Nashville in a city-wide effort, Root Nashville, to replant our urban tree canopy and ensure it grows to help make Nashville a cleaner, healthier, and cooler city.
 Learn more about the campaign, the partners, and how you can get involved!

-APPLY FOR TREES FOR LARGE-SCALE PRIVATE PROPERTY
+APPLY FOR NONPROFIT SMALL GRANT PROGRAM FOR PRIVATE PROPERTY PLANTINGS

 WATERING NEWLY PLANTED TREES